Defective4/AuthMeProxy/README.md

 ## Installation

 **BungeeCord**
-This part of is mostly the same as with original AuthMeBungee
+This part is mostly the same as with original AuthMeBungee

 1. Download AuthMeProxy-Bungee-`x.x`.jar package
 2. Place AuthMeProxy-Bungee-`x.x`.jar into your BungeeCord's plugins folder